Care for the Dying is not Killing with Homeopathy

 I believe that no physician would use a narcotic if he only knew a better way.

 What is more inhuman than to leave the suffering patient in his last moments to writhe in the agonies of dissolution, surrounded by weeping friends?
 The true physician will embrace the opportunity to exercise his skill at these moments.
-It has come to pass that I am invited frequently to stand at the bed of moribund patients, whom I never attended during their curable ills, and as many times do I thank the Grand Master for the wonderful means of allaying the pangs of the flesh, without resort to the necessity of departing from that law which I have so many times pronounced universal; even in the last moments—a euthanasia.
+It has come to pass that I am invited frequently to stand at the bed of moribund patients, whom I never attended during their curable ills, and as many times do I thank the Grand Master for the wonderful means of allaying the pangs of the flesh, without resort to the necessity of departing from that law [like cures like] which I have so many times pronounced universal; even in the last moments—a euthanasia.

 Assisted suicide, euthanasia and Homeopathic medicine for a more thorough treatment of assisted dying including a case of Tarantula.